 Below you will find information to help both students who are interested in Military Psychology and those who are seeking career information and opportunities.
+You also may find updated and useful information on our student website.

-Student membership in Division 19 can provide many benefits.
+Student membership in Div.
+19 can provide many benefits.
 Student members will receive our quarterly journal, Military Psychology, and our biannual newsletter, The Military Psychologist, as well as membership on our division email list.

 In addition, membership in the division ensures your eligibility to apply for student awards.
 The division also provides opportunities for mentorship, networking and organizational participation within a diverse community of both clinical and research psychologists.